top of page

 Hiking Murray Canyon in Agua Caliente Reservation winds up into the crevices of San Jacinto Mountains

 The high water in the stream made this such an enjoyable hike.
 It was so different than our Palm Canyon Hike in the Agua Caliente Reservation from earlier in the winter.
-Click on the hyperlinked text above to navigate to to the Palm Canyon Hike from January 2019.
+Click on the hyperlinked text above to navigate to to the Palm Canyon Hike blog.

 Recent Posts